M-SenseResearchGroup/pykinematics/docs/source/usage.rst

 Basic Use: MIMU Algorithms
 --------------------------
-At the core of ``pykinematics`` for processing MIMU data is the *ImuAngles* class, which contains all the sub-methods required to calibrate and estimate hip joint angles bilaterally.
+At the core of ``pykinematics`` for processing MIMU data is the *MimuAngles* class, which contains all the sub-methods required to calibrate and estimate hip joint angles bilaterally.
 Using the default parameters, estimating joint angles is then as simple as:

 .. code-block:: python